tis-starlight/cmd-commands/README.md

 📍	Remove deprecated or unavailable commands.

-📍	List only working commands, in an alphabetical order.
+📍	List only (latest OS) working commands, in an alphabetical order.

 `Help is always appreciated`